janvimadhani/janvimadhani.github.io/_posts/2022-02-09-sourdough.md

 8:30 pm: Bench rest
-         Shape the dough and place on countertop, seam side down, covered with an inverted bowl and let rest 9:30 pm: Final shape and place in floured banneton, seam side up, put entire thing in a sealable bag and let rest in fridge overnight for a cold proof
+         Shape the dough and place on countertop, seam side down, covered with an inverted bowl and let rest

+9:30 pm: Final shape and place in floured banneton, seam side up, put entire thing in a sealable bag and let rest in fridge overnight for a cold proof

 #### Day 2

-8 am: Pre-heat your oven at 500F with the dutch oven and lid inside 8:55 am: Take out your proofed bread, invert onto parchment paper, lightly dust with flour and score with a sharp razor 9 am: Place scored bread into hot dutch oven, bake at 500F for 20 min with lid on
+8 am: Pre-heat your oven at 500F with the dutch oven and lid inside

+8:55 am: Take out your proofed bread, invert onto parchment paper, lightly dust with flour and score with a sharp razor

+9 am: Place scored bread into hot dutch oven, bake at 500F for 20 min with lid on
       Place a cookie tray on the rack under the dutch oven so that the bottom of your bread doesn't brown too much from direct exposure to heat

-9:20 am: Reduce the temperature of the oven to 450F and bake uncovered for 15 min to develop color of bread 9:35 am: Take out bread and let cool before slicing!
+9:20 am: Reduce the temperature of the oven to 450F and bake uncovered for 15 min to develop color of bread

+9:35 am: Take out bread and let cool before slicing!

 ## Let's break it down!

+### Levain

+### Autolyse

+### Mixing the Dough

 ### Bulk Fermentation
+This is the process which will develop the flavor and gas bubbles needed for the perfect tangy and airy crumb.

+### Shaping

+### Scoring

+Happy baking!!!
+This was A LOT and I would be so happy to talk to you about your baking challenges if you find yourself confused.
+Feel free to email me -- I love talking about bread :)